justinalm/justinalm.github.io/about.markdown

 ***Aug.
 2012 – Nov.
 2012***

-I handled design and production of point of purchase displays and materials for[Nintendo of America](http://www.nintendo.com/), large scale in-mall and direct mail marketing campaigns for [Park Royal Shopping Centre](http://www.shopparkroyal.com/), advertising, signage, video and marketing collateral for some of Vancouver’s most successful real estate developers, and print and digital collateral for [Marketplace Events](http://www.nintendo.com/) – a company that produces some of the largest and longest-running home show events in North America.
+I handled design and production of point of purchase displays and materials for [Nintendo of America](http://www.nintendo.com/), large scale in-mall and direct mail marketing campaigns for [Park Royal Shopping Centre](http://www.shopparkroyal.com/), advertising, signage, video and marketing collateral for some of Vancouver’s most successful real estate developers, and print and digital collateral for [Marketplace Events](http://www.nintendo.com/) – a company that produces some of the largest and longest-running home show events in North America.

 ### **Interaction Designer – [Emily Carr University of Art & Design](http://www.ecuad.ca/)**